rublez/xmlUnprocessor/README.md

  >> XML Unprocessor.

- Painfully trying to sign a out of any pattern XML
+ Painfully trying to sign an out of any pattern XML

 To run you must have a private PKCS12 certificate, or any other at your choice/reach.